servicepilot/TDSLink-NBA_for_zOS/Integrations/README.md

 NBA for z/OS integration is possible with the following tools:

 - [ServicePilot](servicepilot/README.md): Sends events & metrics to ServicePilot
-- [InfluxDB](influxdb/README.md): Sends metrics to InfluxDB and compatible software packages like Grafana
+- [InfluxDB / Grafana](influxdb/README.md): Sends metrics to InfluxDB and compatible software packages like Grafana

 ## Get z/OS Logs